- We advise you to exercise normal safety precautions in Namibia.

 Malaria is prevalent in the northern regions of Namibia.
 Other insect-borne diseases (including filariasis, leishmaniasis and sleeping sickness) also occur.
 We encourage you to take prophylaxis against malaria when travelling in the northern regions.
 You should take precautions to avoid being bitten by insects, including using an insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, meningitis, tuberculosis, polio and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
+Water-borne, food-borne, parasitic and other infectious diseases (including cholera, typhoid, hepatitis, meningitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Namibia has been experiencing an outbreak of cholera since November 2013.
+In February 2014, cholera was confirmed in the capital Windhoek, with several fatalities reported.
+Additional cases have occurred in the northern regions of Kunene (Opuwo District), Oshana (Oshakati District) and Ohangwena (Engela District).
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help